-- All instructional offerings from Year 1 to 4 are compulsory. - The minimum total credit value of all instructional offerings must add up to a minimum of 494 credits. - The total credit value for Work-integrated Learning is 30. - The Bachelor's Degree will be issued upon completion of 494 credits for the main programme. - One intakes per year, in January. - A student must pass Mathematics 0 and Physics 0 in the first semester of the first year of the ECP in order to continue with the subsequent semester of study. - Failure of Mathematics or Physics modules will disqualify a student from continuing with the ECP programme.
+All instructional offerings from Year 1 to 4 are compulsory.

+The minimum total credit value of all instructional offerings must add up to a minimum of 494 credits.

+The total credit value for Work-integrated Learning is 30.

+The Bachelor's Degree will be issued upon completion of 494 credits for the main programme.

+One intakes per year, in January.

+A student must pass Mathematics 0 and Physics 0 in the first semester of the first year of the ECP in order to continue with the subsequent semester of study.

+Failure of Mathematics or Physics modules will disqualify a student from continuing with the ECP programme.
 A student may not change from the ECP to the regular programme.

-- Refer to the heading "General" under point 12 of this chapter. - All students must register and complete Digital Literacy [DLC5011 OR DLC5012]. - All students must register and complete Academic Literacy and Communication Studies [LCS5011 OR LCS5012].
+All students must register and complete Digital Literacy [DLC5011 OR DLC5012].

+All students must register and complete Academic Literacy and Communication Studies [LCS5011 OR LCS5012].

-• No student will be allowed to graduate without completing the subject, Academic Literacy and Communication Studies.
-INSTRUCTIONAL OFFERINGS Prerequisite instructional offering Code Subject Code Subject LCS5011 Academic Literacy & Grade 12 OR Communication Studies LC\$5012 DLC5011 Basic Digital Literacy Grade 12 OR c .
-DEC5012 BGD20BE Building Services CML10BE Construction Materials CNM20BE Commercial Construction RCM20BE Resident Construction Methods - Methods ECM12BI Communication Skills I Grade 12 RTP12AI Computer Applications I Grade 12 CDL20BE Construction and Development UDS10BE Urban Development and Law Sustainability PSE30BE Construction Accounting CNT10BE Construction Mathematics I 1220022 Principles 0111022 COM10BE Construction Management I Grade 12 CML10BE Construction Materials Grade 12 CNT10BE Construction Mathematics I Grade 12 Mathematics QTS30BE Construction Surveying CNT10BE Construction Mathematics I CTA20BE Contract Administration COM10BE Construction Management I DCT10BE Design and Construction COMPOSE Grade 12 INX02CP Industrial Experience Grade 12 LSS02CP Life Skills Grade 12 WIS01CP Mathematics 0 Grade 12 QSP30BE Modern Methods of CNM20BE Commercial Construction Methods Q 210022 Construction 01002022 PSE30BE Price Analysis and Estimating CNT10BE Construction Mathematics I PTG20BE Procurement and Tendering QTS10BE Quantity Surveying I PGA20BE Project Planning and COM10BE Construction Management I TOLEOBE Administration COMPOSE Construction management i QTS10BE Quantity Surveying I Grade 12 QTS20BE Quantity Surveying I QTS10BE Quantity Surveying I QTS30BE Quantity Surveying III QTS20BE Quantity Surveying I QSP30BE Quantity Surveying Practice QTS20BE Quantity Surveying II QUIJUDE Project QIEZODE Quantity Surveying II RCM10BE Resident Construction Methods Grade 12 UBE20BE Urban Development Economics UDS10BE Urban Development and ODL20DL eroun Development Deonomies CDSTODE Sustainability UDS10BE Urban Development and Grade 12 CDSTODE Sustainability IWE30BE Work-integrated Learning All first year subjects TWESTER Work integrated Learning Thi hist year subjects
+No student will be allowed to graduate without completing the subject, Academic Literacy and Communication Studies.

+UCTIONAL OFFERINGS equisite instructional offering Code Subject Code Subject LCS5011 Academic Literacy & Grade 12 OR Communication Studies LCS5012 DLC5011 Basic Digital Literacy Grade 12 OR DLC5012 BGD20BE Building Services CML10BE Construction Materials CNM20BE Commercial Construction RCM20BE Resident Construction Methods CIVIZODE Methods RCMZ0BL Resident Construction Methods ECM12BI Communication Skills I Grade 12 RTP12AI Computer Applications I Grade 12 CDL20BE Construction and Development UDS10BE Urban Development and Law Sustainability PSE30BE Construction Accounting Principles CNT10BE Construction Mathematics I COM10BE Construction Management I Grade 12 CML10BE Construction Materials Grade 12 CNT10BE Construction Mathematics I Grade 12 Mathematics QTS30BE Construction Surveying CNT10BE Construction Mathematics I CTA20BE Contract Administration COM10BE Construction Management I DCT10BE Design and Construction COMTOBL Grade 12 INX02CP Industrial Experience Grade 12 LSS02CP Life Skills Grade 12 WIS01CP Mathematics 0 Grade 12 QSP30BE Modern Methods of CNM20BE Commercial Construction Methods Construction PSE30BE Price Analysis and Estimating CNT10BE Construction Mathematics I PTG20BE Procurement and Tendering QTS10BE Quantity Surveying I PGA20BE Project Planning and Administration COM10BE Construction Management I QTS10BE Quantity Surveying I Grade 12 QTS20BE Quantity Surveying II QTS10BE Quantity Surveying I QTS30BE Quantity Surveying III QTS20BE Quantity Surveying II QSP30BE Quantity Surveying Practice QTS20BE Quantity Surveying II Project Q1520BL RCM10BE Resident Construction Methods Grade 12 UBE20BE Urban Development Economics UDS10BE Urban Development and Sustainability UDS10BE Urban Development and Sustainability Grade 12 IWE30BE Work-integrated Learning All first year subjects